NobodyXu/swaystatus/README.md

     }

 All property present for "name" above are optional.
-For volume, you can also set property mix_name and card.
+<br>For volume, you can also set property "mix_name" and "card".
-NOTE that property "format" is now only supported by time.
+<br>NOTE that property "format" is unsupported by "network_interface".

 The following values are valid name: